jkoseki/CrypToth/README.md

 3. Create a DAIS-Source directory in the bin directory and save the R script in it.
 The following assumes the case for parallelized calculations (R-script_parallel computing).

+An example of the directory structure is as follows.

+CrypToth
+   |- exprorer_msmd
+   |- cosmdanalyzer
+   |- DAIS